hashicorp/terraform-provider-vault/website/docs/r/nomad_secret_backend.html.md

 * `local` - (Optional) Mark the secrets engine as local-only.
 Local engines are not replicated or removed by replication.Tolerance duration to use when checking the last rotation time.

 * `max_token_name_length` - (Optional) Specifies the maximum length to use for the name of the Nomad token generated with Generate Credential.
 If omitted, 0 is used and ignored, defaulting to the max value allowed by the Nomad version.

 * `max_ttl` - (Optional) Maximum possible lease duration for secrets in seconds.

-* `token` - (Required) Specifies the Nomad Management token to use.
+* `token` - (Optional) Specifies the Nomad Management token to use.

 * `ttl` - (Optional) Specifies the ttl of the lease for the generated token.